pcraciunoiu/embrangler_pelican/content/posts/2016-12-20-belated-birthday-resolutions.md

 * Do some cleanses and diet experiments (especially removing grains and dairy--aka back to paleo)
 * Stretch and strengthen: get more massages, do more yoga, do weight or bodyweight exercise
 	* One massage a month would be great, and worth the cost.
+	* Yoga once a week, minimum.
+	* Weight exercises once a week, minimum.
+* Cleanse toxins from my body, experiment with diet and more
+	* Do one or more cleanses
+	* Experiment with short-term vegan diet, gerson diet, short-term seafood diet, and other potentially healing diets

 __Ultimate goal:__ Push the boundaries of my mind and my body's healing and strength.
 I really feel big changes coming in this area.
 And they are very interconnected, mind and body.